EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 * Message ordering: it MUST be possible to determine ordering of messages coming from a single sender endpoint.
 It is not required to determine ordering of messages from different sender endpoints.

-# Scope Description # {#scope}
+# Set-up Phase # {#setup}

 An endpoint joins a multicast group by explicitly interacting with the responsible Group Manager.
 The actual join process can be based on the ACE framework {{I-D.ietf-ace-oauth-authz}} and the OSCOAP profile of ACE {{I-D.seitz-ace-oscoap-profile}}, as discussed in {{join-ACE-framework}}.

 An endpoint registered as member of a group can behave as a multicaster and/or as a listener.
 As a multicaster, it can transmit multicast request messages to the group.
 As a listener, it receives multicast request messages from any multicaster in the group, and possibly replies by transmitting unicast response messages.
 A pure listener never replies to multicast request messages.
+Upon joining the group, endpoints are not required to know how many and what endpoints are active in the same group.
 A number of use cases that benefit from secure group communication are discussed in {{sec-use-cases}}.
-Upon joining the group, endpoints are not required to know how many and what endpoints are active in the same group.

 An endpoint is identified by an endpoint ID provided by the Group Manager upon joining the group, unless configured exclusively as pure listener.
 That is, pure listener endpoints are not associated to and are not provided with an endpoint ID.
 The Group Manager generates and manages endpoint IDs in order to ensure their uniqueness within a same multicast group.
 That is, within a single multicast group, the same endpoint ID cannot be associated to more endpoints at the same time.
 Endpoint IDs are not necessarily related to any protocol-relevant identifiers, such as IP addresses.

-In order to participate in the secure group communication, an endpoint needs to maintain additional information elements, stored in its own security context.
+In order to participate in the secure group communication, an endpoint needs to maintain a number of information elements, stored in its own security context.
 Those include keying material used to protect and verify group messages, as well as the public keys of other endpoints in the groups, in order to verify digital signatures of secure messages and ensure their source authenticity.
-These pieces of information are provided by the Group Manager through out-of-band means or other pre-established secure channels.
+The Group Manager provides these pieces of information to an endpoint upon its joining, through out-of-band means or other pre-established secure channels.
 Further details about establishment, revocation and renewal of the security context and keying material are out of the scope of this document.

 According to {{RFC7390}}, any possible proxy entity is supposed to know about the multicasters in the group and to not perform aggregation of response messages.
 Also, every multicaster expects and is able to handle multiple unicast response messages associated to a given multicast request message.